-If you’re planning a trip to Jordan, here are some of the best stargazing destinations to add to your itinerary:
+If you’re planning a trip to Jordan, here are some of the best places for stargazing in Jordan to add to your itinerary.

 One can just imagine what the first explorers to ‘discover’ Petra thought when they first laid eyes upon the Rose City in 1812: how could anyone on earth have ever built this stunning city of stone?

 While aliens certainly weren’t involved in its construction, Petra is the number one destination in Jordan for good reason.
 By day, the massive stone structures offer a stunning glimpse into Nabatean life; by night, the Treasury is lit by candles and starlight for each evening’s cultural show.

 Even if you’re not planning a trip to Jordan for stargazing, be sure to book Petra by Night in addition to your daytime ticket.
 You’ll have a chance to see the Petra night sky and learn more about the history of this incredible world wonder.